nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/gatt_dm.rst

 Limitations
 ***********

-* Only one discovery procedure can be running at the same time.
+Only one discovery procedure at a time can be running.

 API documentation
 *****************